tinhnh2/Qmix/README.md

 To use Qmix please make sure that you download the IQ-TREE version 2.2.0 or later and set PATH to the execute downloaded file.
 For example:
 **export PATH=path_to_IQTREE:$PATH**

+Beside, you also need python and perl program to finish the pipeline process.

 The estimation (training) then can be accomplished with just one command.
 The command is:

 **sh Qmix.sh 4x 0.95 18 /home/test/hssp200**